-Here's how the Bullpen Rating System is compiled for each week.
+Here's how the Bullpen Rating System was compiled for each week during the regular season.
 For reference, a weekly score of 100 is considered outstanding:

 • Add 1.5 points for each out recorded

 • Subtract 2 points for each hit allowed

 • Subtract 4 points for each earned run allowed